generalustelaru/ophir-2d/README.md

 `"INCLUDE"`: Ensures selected specialists appear in the draft (up to the amount required for the player count).
    - Values: `"advisor"`, `"ambassador"`, `"chancellor"`, `"harbormaster"`, `"moneychanger"`, `"navigator"`, `"peddler"`, `"postmaster"`, `"priest"`, `"temple_guard"`,

+## Debug command

+The `debug <target> <option>` command shows live data as following:
+ - `debug games`: Displays the `gameId`s of active sessions.
+ - `debug sockets`: Displays the user identifiers that have an open WS connection.
+ - `debug <gameId> sockets`: Displays user identifiers connected to the game session.
+ - `debug <gameId> refs`: Displays the session's internal reference for users.